DGAP-HV: SENVION S.A.: Bekanntmachung der -2-

 (MORE TO FOLLOW) Dow Jones Newswires

-of one hundred thousand euro (EUR 100,000.-) for every full business year of its membership in the supervisory board of the Company;_ * _the chairman of the supervisory board of the Company and the deputy chairman of the supervisory board be granted the maximum remuneration of two point five (2.5) times and two (2.0) times respectively the amount for an ordinary member for every full business year of its membership in the supervisory board of the Company;_ * the chairman of each of the audit committee, the strategy and investment committee and the human resources committee of the supervisory board be granted a maximum office bonus in the amount of fifty thousand euro (EUR 50,000.-) for every full business year of its membership in the relevant supervisory board committee, and a single supervisory board member if appointed to multiple chairmanships will be eligible to benefit from a maximum of the cumulative total of such maximum applicable bonuses, in addition to his other permitted remuneration from the Company.
-It is further proposed that the Meeting acknowledges, in line with past practice, that members of the supervisory board of the Company who are employees of Centerbridge Partners, L.P. and Centerbridge Partners Europe, LLP, which are its investment advisers, have waived the receipt of any remuneration described above in relation to their service as members of the supervisory board of the Company. _It is further proposed that the Meeting resolves that the members of the supervisory board of the Company shall continue to be entitled to the reimbursement of their reasonable expenses (including, but not limited to, travel, board and lodging and telecommunication expenses) and of any value added tax accrued on remuneration and expenses upon invoicing and evidence._ 15.
+respective convening notices of the meeting.'
+14. Update the compensation of the members of the supervisory board of the Company with effect as of 31 May 2017 _The Proposing Shareholders propose that the Meeting resolves that with effect as of 31 May 2017:_ * _each ordinary member of the supervisory board of the Company shall be entitled to receive a fixed remuneration in the amount of one hundred thousand euro (EUR 100,000.-) for every full business year of its membership in the supervisory board of the Company;_ * the chairman of the supervisory board of the Company and the deputy chairman of the supervisory board be granted a maximum remuneration of up to two point five (2.5) times and up to one point five (1.5) times respectively the amount for an ordinary member for every full business year of its membership in the supervisory board of the Company, where the exact amount shall be determined by the supervisory board; and * the chairman of each of the audit committee, the strategy and investment committee and the human resources committee of the supervisory board be granted a maximum office bonus in the amount of up to fifty thousand euro (EUR 50,000.-) for every full business year of its membership in the relevant supervisory board committee, and a single supervisory board member if appointed to multiple chairmanships will be eligible to benefit from a maximum of the cumulative total of such maximum applicable bonuses, in addition to his other permitted remuneration from the Company, where the exact amount shall be determined by the supervisory board. _It is further proposed that the Meeting acknowledges, in line with past practice, that members of the supervisory board of the Company who are employees of Centerbridge Partners, L.P. and/or Centerbridge Partners Europe, LLP have waived the receipt of any remuneration described above in relation to their service as members of the supervisory board of the Company._ _It is further proposed that the Meeting resolves that the members of the supervisory board of the Company shall continue to be entitled to the reimbursement of their reasonable expenses (including, but not limited to, travel, board and lodging and telecommunication expenses) and of any value added tax accrued on remuneration and expenses upon invoicing and evidence._ 15.
 Miscellaneous.
 This revised agenda replaces the initial agenda set out in the convening notice dated 28 April 2017 and shall be read in conjunction with all other information set out in such convening notice.
-Revised proxy and vote by correspondence forms are available at: *SENVION S.A.* c/o Link Market Services GmbH Landshuter Allee 10 80637 München Germany Fax: 0049/89/21027-289 E-Mail: agm@linkmarketservices.de Website: senvion.com/agm2017 Luxembourg, 15th of May 2017 *SENVION S.A.* _The Management Board_ 2017-05-15 Die DGAP Distributionsservices umfassen gesetzliche Meldepflichten, Corporate News/Finanznachrichten und Pressemitteilungen.
+Revised proxy and vote by correspondence forms are available at: *SENVION S.A.* c/o Link Market Services GmbH Landshuter Allee 10 80637 München Germany Fax: 0049/89/21027-289 E-Mail: agm@linkmarketservices.de Website: senvion.com/agm2017 Luxembourg, 15th of May 2017 *SENVION S.A.* _The Management Board_ 2017-05-19 Die DGAP Distributionsservices umfassen gesetzliche Meldepflichten, Corporate News/Finanznachrichten und Pressemitteilungen.
 Medienarchiv unter http://www.dgap.de Sprache: Deutsch Unternehmen: SENVION S.A.
 Siège social: 46A, Avenue J.F.
-Kennedy 1855 Luxembourg Luxemburg E-Mail: ir@senvion.com Internet: http://www.senvion.com Ende der Mitteilung DGAP News-Service 573773 2017-05-15
+Kennedy 1855 Luxembourg Luxemburg E-Mail: ir@senvion.com Internet: http://www.senvion.com Ende der Mitteilung DGAP News-Service 575741 2017-05-19

 (END) Dow Jones Newswires